Do quantum linear solvers offer advantage for networks-based system of linear equations?: Quantum linear solvers

 \subsection{The HHL algorithm}

 The HHL algorithm `finds' the solution $\ket{x} = A^{-1}\ket{b}$ by starting with the state, $\ket{b}$, and using a combination of quantum phase estimation (QPE) and controlled rotation gates, followed by measuring an ancillary qubit and a post-selection step.
-The steps involved in the algorithm, including an example of extracting a feature of the solution vector, is presented in Section \ref{sm:hhl} of the Appendix.
+The steps involved in the algorithm, including an example of extracting a feature of the solution vector, is presented in Section S.1 of the Supplemental Material.

-The runtime complexity of the HHL algorithm goes as As discussed earlier, $\mathcal{N}$ is the system size, $s(\mathcal{N})$ is the sparsity of $A$, $\kappa(\mathcal{N})$ the condition number of $A$, and $\epsilon(\mathcal{N})$ is the error in the output state that we incur in the algorithm.
+The runtime complexity of the HHL algorithm goes as As discussed earlier, $\mathcal{N}$ is the system size, $s(\mathcal{N})$ is the sparsity of $A$, $\kappa(\mathcal{N})$ the condition number of $A$, and $\epsilon(\mathcal{N})$ is the additive error in the output state that we incur in the algorithm.
 In deriving the complexity of HHL, this error is assumed to be solely from inadequacy in the number of clock register qubits \cite{Harrow2009QuantumEquations}.
-We note that hereafter, whenever we mention $\mathrm{log}$, it is the natural logarithm.
-We also note that we have explicitly shown the dependence of condition number, sparsity, and error on $\mathcal{N}$ to stress its importance in the context of our study.
-The scaling in $\kappa(\mathcal{N})$ and $\epsilon(\mathcal{N})$ are usually considered as drawbacks, and variants of HHL and subsequent QLSs improve on one or both of these aspects.
+In the above expression, we have explicitly shown the dependence of condition number, sparsity, and error on $\mathcal{N}$ to stress its importance in the context of our study.
+The scaling in $\kappa(\mathcal{N})$ and $\epsilon(\mathcal{N})$ are usually considered as typical drawbacks, and variants of HHL and subsequent QLSs improve on one or both of these aspects.